AdobeDocs/dynamic-media-classic.en/help/psd-files.md

 >[!NOTE]
 >
->Adobe Dynamic Media Classic supports up to 5 levels in a nested layer group.
+>Adobe Dynamic Media Classic supports up to five levels in a nested layer group.

 1. Double-click the full PSD file in the Browse Panel.
 The file opens in Detail View.